jbeeko/TypeUp/README.md

 >
 ```

-This is a very simple example (a larger example is [here](#a-larger-example)), and tooling support is still rudimentatary but already the advantage using FSharp as a data definition language can be seen.
+This is a very simple example (a larger example is [here](#Appendix-I-Larger-Example)), and tooling support is still rudimentatary but already the advantage using FSharp as a data definition language can be seen.
 For example a misnamed field results in
 ```
-Error in Ln: 7 Col: 5
+Failure: Error in Ln: 7 Col: 5
-Citys: Vancouver
+Cityxx: Vancouver
+    ^
 ```

 and an out of range value results in: